iStokee/ME-wpf-debug/README.md

 # ME WPF Debug Utility

-Interactive WPF harness for exercising the MESharp C# API.
-It’s a tabbed, hot‑reloadable UI you can use to poke every exposed endpoint while you iterate.
+Interactive WPF script for interacting with the MESharp C# API.
+It’s a tabbed, hot‑reloadable UI you can use to examine every exposed api surface, and to debug while you script.

 ## Overview
 - Builds to `MESharp_DebugUtil.dll`, intended to load via MemoryError.